Camp Mountain rail accident: Line closure

 After the construction of Samford Road over the Samford Range after World War II, traffic on the Dayboro line declined, with a general shift to road transportation.
 The Dayboro line was closed beyond Ferny Grove in 1955 and the line in the vicinity of the accident site was converted into a sealed rural road, McLean Road South.

-The accident site is commemorated with a stone cairn and plaque on the northern side of McLean Road South, erected by the Pine Rivers council in 1988.
+Memorials

 Locomotive No. 824 from the accident was repaired and placed back into service, working around South East Queensland.
-In 1958 it was transferred to Toowoomba, and withdrawn from service in May 1967, exactly 20 years after the disaster.
+In 1958 it was transferred to Toowoomba, and withdrawn from service in May 1967, 20 years after the disaster.
 At that point, as a donation to the Bungil Shire Council, it was towed to the South-Western Queensland town of Injune, approximately 700 km north-west of Brisbane, at the end of a branch line from Roma that had recently closed on 1 January 1967.
 It sits behind the town's ambulance station and a high fence, and is listed in a town map as an "historical steam train".

-The locomotive has incorrect numbers and builder's plates, as they were purchased by a railway enthusiast when it was withdrawn from service.
+The locomotive has incorrect numbers and builder's plates, as the originals were purchased by a railway enthusiast when it was withdrawn from service.The accident site is commemorated with a stone cairn and plaque on the northern side of McLean Road South, erected by the Pine Rivers council in 1988.
+That section of McLean Road South follows the route of the former railway line.